cgarbin/seed-javascript-command-line-arg-parsing/README.md

 - Install all dependencies: `npm install`
 - Run unit tests with `npm test`
 - Install as a shell command with `npm install -g`
+- During development, link to the working version with `npm link`

 # License